powsybl/powsybl-open-loadflow/docs/loadflow/loadflow.md

 #### Multi-segment droop control

-In `P_PCC_DROOP` control mode, the converter does not hold a fixed power or a fixed DC voltage.
+In `DC_DROOP` control mode, the converter does not hold a fixed power or a fixed DC voltage.
 Instead it follows a **droop law** that ties its active power to its DC voltage, so that the converter naturally shares in regulating the DC voltage of the network: